Orion-Corporation/ELWIS-Bulk-Upload-Tool/README.md

 Todo:
 - [X] Add upload functions for salts
 - [X] Add upload functions for solvates
+- [ ] How does an ID get generated automatically
 - [ ] Add upload functions for molecules
     - What properties does ELWIS want?
+    - 5eaa8792b5ed583958f447cb, not correct?
 - [X] Separate salts from moleculs
 - [X] Let user choose output path of successfull/failed files